oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 Its total supply of Ocean Token is 1.4 billion.

-45% of supply is reserved for block rewards, which will be minted according to schedule below:
+45% of supply is reserved for network rewards, which will be minted according to schedule below:
 <img src="img/refactoring/schedule.jpg" width="500" />

+Note that the implementation should use block number rather than block time stamp to mint the network reward tokens.

 #### 2.1.2 Sample Code